QubitPi/java-code-review-guide-book/README.md

 Rick: "Jiaqi, I just reviewed your [PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and you can work on it.
 Let me know if you have any questions."

 Me: "(No way...
-You gotta be kidding me.
-Again???)"
+Again???
+You gotta be kidding me)"

 I sent [Rick](https://github.com/cdeszaq) a thank-you note via Slack and, then, jumped into that PR.
 No surprise, **30+** review comments: